Zoramthanga: First corruption case

 In 2010, Zoramthanga was charged with several corruption cases.
 The main allegation was supply of fencing materials from the Department of Agriculture to his private farm at Aii Puk during his tenure as Chief Minister (1998 to 2008).
 The supply was made in the name of Aii Puk Zau Cooperative Farming Society owned by Zoramthanga.
-A Public Interest Litigation was submitted to Gauhati High Court by an anticorruption organization, People's Right to Information and Development Society of Mizoram (PRISM), in 2007, and again in 2009.
+A Public Interest Litigation was submitted to Gauhati High Court by an anti-corruption organization, People's Right to Information and Development Society of Mizoram (PRISM), in 2007, and again in 2009.
 Upon lack of action, PRISM submitted the charges to the Anti-Corruption Bureau of Mizoram Police that included disproportionate wealth with respect to his income, supply of fencing materials to Aii Puk, and extortion of funds from government contractors.
 The ACB filed corruption cases under the Prevention of Corruption Act, 1988, on 16 September 2010, following which his residence was raided for evidences.

 The ACB reported that Zoramthanga had amassed a total property value of ₹90.9 million in 2010 from the official declaration of ₹13.8 million in 2003.
 Zoramthanga declared that of his total capital, ₹44.9 million was his brother L. Nghakliana's and nephew Zoramchhana's which he managed on their behalf.
 On 8 November 2021, the court of Special Judge (Prevention of Corruption Act) of Mizoram dismissed the cases.
 Zoramthanga was acquitted of charges on misuse of power in the case of Aii Puk, and as to the disproportionate wealth, the court "did not find sufficient evidence to prove" the allegations.